solderpunk/VF-1/README.md

 this.
 After you have visited a gopher menu (as opposed to a document), if you just press Enter (i.e. execute an empty line), VF-1 will print the first 10 items in the menu by themselves (any ASCII art etc. in the original listing is removed in this mode).
-Each time you press enter you will see the next ten items in the listing.
+Each time you press Enter you will see the next ten items in the listing.
 Page through a few times to get a feel for it.
+There are other ways to deal with gopher menus which don't fit on one screen, but nothing is faster than just tapping Enter, so it's a good habit to pick up.

-If you just want to see which phlogs have been updated lately, that's probably enough for you.
+If you just want to see which phlogs have been updated lately, seeing the first 10 or 20 menu items is probably enough for you.
 But suppose you are really curious about one phlog in particular.
 Say you want to know what Tomasino has been up to.
 You could search for his phlog specifically:

 ```
 VF-1> search tom
 ```

-(if you are very lazy, you can use "/" instead of "search", i.e. "/ tom")
+(if you are lazy, you can use "/" instead of "search", i.e. "/ tom")

 This will show you the phlogs with "tom" in them (it's a simple case-insensitive search).
 Tomasino will probably be [1] or [2] (depends whether tomatobodhi has updated more recently :).
 So go ahead and type "1" and hit enter again to enter Tomasino's gopherhole.
-Then you can type "2" and enter to go to his phlog, and then "1" and enter to read his most recent entry about Kindles.
+Then you can type "2" and enter to go to his phlog, and then "1" and enter to read his most recent entry.

 Suppose now you want to go back to the main SDF phlog listing.
 Let's check out your history: